Rollczi/LiteDevelopers-docs/docs/documentation/litecommands/getting-started/configure-builder.md

-# Configure LiteCommands Builder to your needs!
+# 2. Configure Builder

-Create a new instance of LiteCommands using specific factory for your platform.
+To start using LiteCommands create a new instance of `LiteCommands` using the builder.

 > [!CAUTION]
 > Don't add any commands to `plugin.yml`!
 > If you have declared commands in the `plugin.yml` then LiteCommands will not able to register them.

-> [!INFO]
-> What is Fallback prefix?
-> Command has two parts for example: `minecraft:give`, first `minecraft` is fallback prefix.
-> Fallback prefix is always lowercase e.g. `myplugin` or `my-plugin`.
+Depending on the platform you are using, <mark>choose</mark> the appropriate builder:

 ::: code-group